pmq20/node-packer/README.md

           --auto-update-base=STRING    Enables auto-update and specifies the base version string --debug                      Enable debug mode
-      -v, --version                    Prints the version of nodec and exit --node-version               Prints the version of the Node.js runtime and exit -h, --help                       Prints this help and exit --examples                   Prints usage examples
+      -v, --version                    Prints the version of nodec and exit -h, --help                       Prints this help and exit --examples                   Prints usage examples